jbowdre/virtuallypotato/content/posts/create-vms-chromebook-hashicorp-vagrant/index.md

   end
 end
 ```

+[^ram]: Note here that `libvirt.memory` is specified in MB.
+Windows 11 boots happily with 4096 MB of RAM.... and somewhat less so with just 4 MB. *Ask me how I know...*

 Now it's time to bring it up.
 This one's going to take A While as it syncs the ~6GB Box first.
 ```shell